 The timing is significant - as government will be considering the response to its ongoing consultation on the draft vision and preparing a delivery map, planned for publication this summer.

 The seminar will be an opportunity to hear directly from Aileen Campbell MSP, Cabinet Secretary for Communities and Local Government on next steps following the consultation.

 Those attending will also assess the implementation so far of the regulatory framework for social housing in Scotland, which was introduced last year.

-The conference will consider the new regulatory framework for social housing in Scotland - and priorities for the Scottish Housing Regulator in fulfilling its objectives of safeguarding and promoting the interests of those who are homeless, tenants of social landlords, or recipients of housing services provided by social landlords - including in ensuring the safety of tenants.
+They will consider priorities for the Scottish Housing Regulator in fulfilling its objectives of safeguarding and promoting the interests of those who are homeless, tenants of social landlords, or recipients of housing services provided by social landlords - including in ensuring the safety of tenants.

 It also comes with: